subquery/cosmos-subql-starter/Persistence/persistence-starter/README.md

-# SubQuery - Starter Package for Cosmos Comdex
+# SubQuery - Starter Package for Cosmos Zone Persistence

-A basic Comdex example project with an event handler.
+A basic Persistence example project with an event handler.
 Read more about SubQuery support for Cosmos at https://academy.subquery.network/quickstart/quickstart_chains/cosmos.html.

 The Starter Package is an example that you can use as a starting point for developing your SubQuery project.

 A SubQuery package defines which data SubQuery will index from the blockchain, and how it will store it.

-This Starter Package by default allows **indexing all Delegator Reward withdrawls on Comdex**.
+This Starter Package by default allows **indexing all Delegator Reward withdrawls on Persistence**.

 ## Preparation